Murder of Emma Grace Cole: Guilty pleas

-On May 25, 2023, Kristie Haas entered a plea deal to the charges of first-degree murder by abuse or neglect, abusing a corpse, and three felony counts of endangering the welfare of a child, with her remaining charges dropped.
+On May 25, 2023, Kristie Haas entered a plea bargain to the charges of first-degree murder by abuse or neglect, abusing a corpse, and three felony counts of endangering the welfare of a child, with her remaining charges dropped.
 As a part of the plea deal, both the prosecution and defense asked for 30 years in prison followed by a 20-year suspended sentence, and for sentences of probation on the remaining counts.

-Emma's other family members were shocked and angered by the plea deal due to Kristie's somewhat lax sentence recommendation, since she had originally faced up to life in prison, and the fact that they were not informed of the plea deal until Kristie's guilty plea.
+Emma's other family members were shocked and angered by the plea deal due to Kristie's somewhat lax sentence recommendation, since she had originally faced up to life in prison, and the fact that they were not informed of the deal ahead of time.
 Emma's great-aunt stated, "I feel like I'm being hit by a bus all over again.
 I am so mad that they didn't even bother to say a damn thing to any of us.
 We should have had the right to know, in case we wanted to be there."